-Depending on the industry, senior management develops a long-term capital plan that includes replacement of ageing assets, the acquisition of new assets that accommodate growth, as well as an ever-changing strategic plan for the overall corporation.
-They must clearly define the organisation’s key success factors and the manufacturing capability required to support those success factors.
+Depending on the industry, senior management develops a long-term capital plan that includes replacement of ageing assets, the acquisition of new assets that accommodate growth as well as an ever-changing strategic plan for the overall corporation.
+They must clearly define the organization’s key success factors and the manufacturing capability required to support those success factors.
 Documenting this information lays the foundation for a successful asset management plan.

 2. Equipment planning and design

 This step converts the business need into an asset plan and design.
 It may be a new facility, or it may be a modification to an existing facility to produce a new product.
 The facility design must meet the required process capability (CpK) to satisfy business-defined product supply requirements.
-The design team transmits the equipment master data and manuals, maintenance, repair and operations (MRO) master data, and equipment-specific maintenance plans directly into the CMMS or to the maintenance organisation.
+The design team transmits the equipment master data and manuals, maintenance, repair and operations (MRO) master data, and equipment-specific maintenance plans directly into the CMMS or to the maintenance organization.

 Once stakeholders accept a design, the asset is built, purchased or acquired through the efforts of the procurement department using external vendors.
 Procurement translates the facility design into clear equipment specifications, including code and fabrication inspection requirements.
 These specifications, together with reliability requirements and lifecycle cost analysis, are then used to help select the appropriate supplier.
-Procurement should also consider standardisation of materials such as pumps, transmitters and valves to simplify maintenance and MRO inventory processes in consultation with the maintenance department.
+Procurement should also consider standardization of materials such as pumps, transmitters and valves to simplify maintenance and MRO inventory processes in consultation with the maintenance department.

 4. Construction and commissioning

 Construction must be completed to engineering standards and specifications.
 Internal engineering, operations and maintenance resources work with external vendors to install and test the asset.
 Maintenance should be involved in setting up the original schedules.
-They also ensure that, during the construction phase, future maintenance actions are considered and planned from a facility point of view.
+They also ensure that during the construction phase, future maintenance actions are considered and planned from a facility point of view.

 This stage provides the greatest source of revenue, and ultimately, the return on capital employed.
 It’s the longest and most expensive stage in an asset lifecycle, most often managed by the operations department.
 Operation and maintenance can potentially contribute as much as 90% to the total lifecycle cost.
-The greatest potential of reaping increased ROFA is thus in this stage, provided that activities are well planned, managed and optimised.
+The greatest potential of reaping increased ROFA is thus in this stage, provided that activities are well planned, managed and optimized.